 I was getting nowhere fast so decided to use the golf bag sewing machines to make cycle bags.
-This steadied the ship and I was able to contribute add something to my teacher wife’s salary!
-However the cycle trade at that time was very “bust or boom” and having weathered a few “busts” concluded that what was needed was a sector which was continually in demand and this proved to be workwear.
+This steadied the ship and I was able to contribute add something to my wife’s teacher’s salary!
+However the cycle trade at that time was very “bust or boom”.
+Having weathered a few “busts” we concluded that what was needed was a sector which was continually in demand.
+This proved to be workwear.

 Our breakthrough came when a cycle parts customer of ours Halfords required a new bespoke range of coveralls for their new car centres.
 We stepped up to the plate on a very short lead-time and secured the contract.
 The coveralls were quite unique with different coloured panels on the chest and the back.

-We also worked with Dave Duffield the MD at Halfords to produce a range of clothing called ‘Skyway’ which was BMX inspired clothing and was designed to look as if it had just come from the BMX circuits of LA.
+We also worked with Dave Duffield the MD at Halfords to produce a range of clothing called ‘Skyway’.
+This was BMX inspired clothing and was designed to look as if it had just come from the BMX circuits of LA.

 Our second “coup” was to manufacture and supply bespoke garments for the many Japanese companies investing in factories in Britain in the early 70’s.
-The garments issued from Japan did not fit the British worker due to our length of arms and naturally we were delighted to help get the appropriate sizing.
+The garments issued from Japan did not fit the British worker due to our length of arms.
+Naturally we were delighted to help get the appropriate sizing.

-One of our longest serving product lines, our Anti static Lint free paint plant coverall came about when we were contacted by Micro Laundry who serviced factories that applied paint in clean room conditions mainly for the automotive industry, spraying car panels etc. They wanted us to design and manufacture a specialist suit for ‘clean rooms’.
-Made from polyester so that the continuous monofilament wouldn’t break.
-This non-fibre shedding workwear ensured that no lint from clothing would contaminate the paint being applied to vehicles when they were being sprayed.
-This is a product that we still manufacturer in-house today.
+Micro Laundry were the company who helped us manufacture our Anti static Lint free paint plant coverall.
+They contacted us as their company serviced factories that applied paint in clean room conditions.
+This was mainly for the automotive industry, spraying car panels etc. They wanted us to design and manufacture a specialist suit for ‘clean rooms’.
+The suit was made from polyester so that the continuous monofilament wouldn’t break.
+This non fibre shedding product prevents lint contamination of paint being applied to vehicles.
+This is a product that we still manufacturer today.